 How magazines choose products to feature: I'm sure you know this, but just because a product is featured in a magazine, it doesn't necessarily mean the editor has tested it or even likes it.
 Usually, products are chosen because they represent a trend, have pretty packaging, are a certain colour or happened to be in the beauty closet that day (because mags are so deadline-oriented and calling things in takes too much time).
 Magazines are about what is NEW, not what is "the best."

 How magazines handle disclosure: Nobody bats an eye about disclosure in magazines (or TV* for that matter!), but everything gets sent to them free.
 Often there are gifts as well.
 Ex-beauty editor Nadine Jolie spilled the beans about this on her old blog, but NYC editors are definitely more spoiled.
-In Canada, it's more like they'll send you a water bottle (which you'll see pretty much weekly on my Snapchat!).
+In Canada, it's more like they'll send you a water bottle.
+Haha!
 The exception is Christmas, when a handful of companies have been known to send even Canadian editors designer handbags, wallets, etc. Just so you know.
 I've been there; it does influence coverage.

 * I actually think TV has the biggest disclosure problem, because many experts are being paid behind the scenes to mention certain products in their segments, all the while purporting to be "independent."